Battle of the Berlin Outposts and Boulder City: Berlin Outposts (7-20 July)

 The actions near Outpost Elko and in front of the Ava gate lent credence to Chinese propaganda.
-Since the 1st Marine Division returned to the main line of resistance, Chinese loudspeakers hadgone beyond the usual appeals to surrender, on at least one occasion warning of the fatal consequences of going on nighttime patrols.
+Since the 1st Marine Division returned to the main line of resistance, Chinese loudspeakers had gone beyond the usual appeals to surrender, on at least one occasion warning of the fatal consequences of going on nighttime patrols.
 This threat, however, probably reflected a Chinese policy of maintaining overall military pressure after the resumption of truce talks rather than a specific effort to demoralize the Marines.
 Whatever the purpose of the PVA's propaganda, the Marine patrols continued.
 On the night after the ambush of Company A, 1/7 Marines advanced as far as the Ungok hills to silence a machine gun that had been harassing the MLR and, after a successful 20-minute firefight, left a Marine Corps recruiting poster to mark the point of farthest advance.
 Meanwhile, the Korean Marines had four patrol contacts with the PVA, none lasting more than a few minutes.

 The combat outposts like the Berlins, Esther and Ava had become increasingly vulnerable.
 By mid-July, General Pate directed his staff to study the possibility of the 1st Marine Division's shifting from a linear defense, the continuous MLR and the network of outlying combat outposts in front of it, to a system of mutually supporting defensive strongpoints that would result in greater depth and density.
-The PVA attacks of 7 and 8 July on Berlin and East Berlin served as a catalyst for the study that General Pate launched.
+The PVA attacks of 7 and 8 July on Berlin and East Berlin served as a catalyst for the study that Pate launched.
 As the US I Corps commander, General Bruce C. Clarke, later explained, these actions demonstrated that American minefields and barbed wire entanglements had channeled movement between the MLR and the combat outpost lines into comparatively few routes that had become dangerously familiar to the PVA.
 As a result, PVA mortars and artillery could savage the troops using these well-worn tracks to reinforce an embattled outpost, withdraw from one that had been overwhelmed, or counterattack to regain a lost position.
-Indeed, US Eighth Army commander General Maxwell D. Taylor agreed that the PVA could, if he chose to pay the price in blood and effort, overrun any of the existing outposts, and endorsed the concept that General Pate's staff was studying.
+Indeed, US Eighth Army commander General Maxwell D. Taylor agreed that the PVA could, if he chose to pay the price in blood and effort, overrun any of the existing outposts, and endorsed the concept that Pate's staff was studying.
 The change in tactics, however, had not yet gone into effect when the PVA next attacked the Marine positions, but the new assault forced 7th Marines to adopt, in a modified form, the principles of depth and density that the division commander was suggesting.